-Is your calendar color coded with tiny writing to fit all your daily to-dos and places you need to go?
+Is your calendar color-coded with tiny writing to fit all your daily to-dos and places you need to pitstop each day?
 Do your feet hit the ground running each day with a whirlwind to fit it all in?
-This type of lifestyle can work on adrenaline for awhile, but sooner or later the effects will catch up to you.
+This type of lifestyle can work on adrenaline for a while, but sooner or later the effects will catch up to you.

 I remember a time when my boys were younger and being on the go was part of our daily routine.
 If it wasn’t therapy appointments for Grayson, it was a stop at the local Target.
 I would stop in there three or more times a week to check on any deals or clearance items I surely didn’t want to miss.
 Playdates at the park more often than not with an iced coffee from Dunks in tow.
 I always needed to stop by the grocery for a forgotten item daily too.
 Not to mention soccer practice or trying out the latest offerings for homeschool kids.

 Was I avoiding my home?
 Probably.
 At home I had mounting chores, lessons to attend to and what I felt like was a hamster wheel of tortured life with littles.
 Avoidance wasn’t the answer.
 What really happened was disciplinary issues and exhaustion in my household.
 Although it was an unpopular decision with some friends and family, and myself, I made the decision to step back.
 Less daily activity and earlier nighttime routines made for a better home mindset.

 What happened over time was how I saw more growth in my boys by being present during the mundane of the day.
 I took more pleasure than pain in doing dishes, cleaning floors and the endless laundry.
 I understood that this was my purpose.
 Nurturing my kids from the front seat of a car was not working.
 This was.

 When our home became a sanctuary and not a pitstop life began to have a rhythm felt by everyone.
 I found solace in the ordinary of our days and realized my boys didn’t need constant stimulation, they needed time and space.